We are seeking social workers to work on the beautiful east coast of North Yorkshire (Scarborough, Whitby and Ryedale).

 We look forward to exploring your interest and receiving your application.
 Upon receipt, we will be in touch!

-- Advanced Practitioner - Job Description / Person Specification (pdf / 799 KB)
+- Advanced practitioner - job description and person specification (pdf / 799 KB)

 - Total Rewards Brochure (pdf / 380 KB)

-Enhanced Level DBS Disclosure is required for appointment to this post.
+An enhanced level Disclosure and Barring Service (DBS) check is required for appointment to this post.

 We are committed to directly recruiting staff and will not accept applications nor services from agency suppliers in respect of our vacancies.